networkstuff/projects/README.md

-# projects
+# Thank you for visting my repository!
+Please read my first!

-Hello, thank you for visting my repository.
+Hello,

 The repository named projects is simply used for educational or presentation purpose only, some of the projects are ether from classes taken in udemy or self created.